-It is therefore recommended that CEU participants retain all records in their files for at least one year following the cycle end date.
+It is therefore strongly recommended that CEU participants retain a hard or electronic copy of all records in their files for at least two years following following the cycle end date.
 Individuals who fail to respond to the audit request by the specified due date or are found to have submitted false information on their recertification form may be denied recertification.

-Waiver of CE Requirements
+Waiver of Recertification Requirements

-The Commission may for good cause waive or reduce the CEU requirement.
+The Commission may for a good cause waive or reduce the CEU requirement.
 Certificants may request a temporary waiver by submitting a written request to the Commission for consideration.

 a.
-Temporary Waiver-Temporarily waive recertification requirements due to extenuating circumstances or hardships (for example, financial hardship, illness, unforeseen circumstances, and natural catastrophes) Temporary waiver requests must be done in writing.
+Temporary Waiver-Temporary waiver recertification requirements due to extenuating circumstances or hardships (for example, financial hardship, illness, unforeseen circumstances, and natural catastrophes).
+Temporary waiver requests must be done in writing.
 Requests must include documentation showing why the recertification requirements could not be met.
 Examples of documentation can be unemployment letter, obituary or death certificate, medical records etc. Requests and documentation must be submitted to Certification@ahima.org.
 Please be advised, all requests can take up to 30 days to be processed and you will be notified via email with a decision.
+The individual's credential(s) must be active and in good standing at the time of the request.